 The FF Partner-owned experience centers and showrooms will be the prioritized network for servicing FF's vehicles, which may include repair, maintenance, and bodywork services.
 FF will also contract with select third-party service centers to ensure coverage and will deploy mobile service vans based on user demand.
-To ramp up its service capabilities, FF Eco Sales Company, LLC, FF's sales subsidiary, has engaged Somit Solutions and plans to engage Cox Automotive to support the FF After-sales Systems and Operations.
+To ramp up its service capabilities, FF U.S., FF's primary U.S. operating subsidiary, has engaged Somit Solutions and plans to engage.
+Cox Automotive to support the FF After-sales Systems and Operations.
 Somit Solutions will develop the underlying systems required to support all after-sales elements, such as warranty, parts catalog, repair manual systems.
-Cox Automotive is expected to support FF after-sales operations, such as shipping logistics, as well as leveraging Cox's extensive service center network.
+Cox Automotive will support FF after-sales operations, such as roadside assistance, towing logistics, as well as leveraging Cox's extensive service center network.
 Additionally, FF users will benefit from FF's connected remote service platform that can address a majority of service issues, perform remote diagnosis and OTA updates, perform artificial intelligence and predictive maintenance, and will be able to offer real-time service and repair status update to vehicle users.